 c) How many students do you propose to send?
 By what process will you select them?

-d) How you envisage your students’ attendance at the VAF will generate further interest in the VAF on your campus or in the local community?
+d) How do you envisage your students’ attendance at the VAF will generate further interest in the VAF on your campus or in the local community?
 Please specify the ways in which selected students would act as "Ambassadors" for the VAF upon their return to campus.
-(Ideas we have come up with include a departmental brown bag to share their experiences of the annual meeting, speaking at the local Rotary Club or preservation group, coordinating a day of fieldwork, and submitting paper proposals for the following year’s annual conference).
-We encourage and welcome other ideas of how students can act as ambassadors for the VAF.
+(Ideas we have come up with include a departmental brown bag to share their experiences of the annual meeting, speaking at the local Rotary Club or preservation group, coordinating a day of fieldwork, and submitting paper proposals for the following year’s annual conference.
+We look forward to reading your ideas.)

-Each application must include a budget for projected expenses and income related to sending students to the annual conference.
+The selection committee requires a budget of your projected expenses and income related to sending students to the annual conference.
 An estimated budget should include travel to the conference site, housing, conference registration, and any miscellaneous expenses.
 Ambassadors Awards are designed to cover conference registration costs (basic registration, tours, VAF membership, banquet) or under special circumstances when conference registration is low in comparison to travel and lodging, other approved expenses.
 Full-time faculty, who act as sponsors accompanying the Ambassadors, are not eligible for funding.
 When estimating conference expenses, use registration and other fees from previous conferences as a guideline.